odinuv/web/en/apv/articles/database-systems/index.md

 concepts -- [Information theory](https://en.wikipedia.org/wiki/Information_theory).

 For now it is necessary for you to understand the difference between *data* and *information*.
-Keep in mind that there is no clear between them.
+Keep in mind that there is no clear ??TODO?? between them.
 Also notice, that in essence there is really no way to store or transmit information.
 Because it is what you make of the data in your head.